 - Went to a public in-state program, lived like a pauper, and waited tables every weekend

-- Worked a prior job and saved money
+- Worked a prior full-time job and saved money

-That means most dentists aren’t in a position to confidently refinance right out of school.
+That means most dentists aren’t in a position to confidently refinance with a private student loan lender right out of school.

 When is forgiveness better than dentist student loan refinancing?

-From my experience consulting with over 400 dentists and dental specialists, if your debt-to-income ratio is above 2-to-1, then refinancing could be a poor decision.
-The income-driven repayment (IDR) forgiveness programs could be better.
+From my experience consulting with hundreds of dentists and dental specialists, if your debt-to-income ratio is above 2-to-1, then refinancing could be a poor decision.
+Pursuing a forgiveness program with the Department of Education via an income-driven repayment plan, or IDR, could be better.

-Pretend you earn $180,000 a year and have $450,000 of dental school loans at a 7% interest rate.
-You can refinance them at a 5.5% for 20 years, or you can use Pay As You Earn (PAYE) and pay for 20 years.
+Pretend you earn $130,000 a year and have $300,000 of dental school loans at a 6% interest rate.
+You can refinance them at a 3.5% fixed rate for 20 years, or you can use Pay As You Earn (PAYE) and pay for 20 years.
 Here are the results:

-You could pay less money with PAYE over refinancing.
-Furthermore, because much of the cost comes at the end with PAYE’s tax bomb, you’ll pay even less in today’s dollars.
+You could save over $150,000 with PAYE over refinancing.
+Furthermore, because much of the cost comes at the end with PAYE’s tax bomb, you’ll pay even less in today’s dollars (note the federal government has suspended taxation on student loan forgiveness until December 31, 2025).
 You can model this scenario yourself with our free calculator.

 When you should refinance your dental school loans

-The practice bankers I’ve spoken with prefer you to have as low a monthly payment as possible so you can qualify through underwriting when you’re buying a practice.
+Refinancing right before you plan to buy a private practice can be a bad move.
+Practice bankers I’ve spoken with prefer you to have as low a monthly payment as possible so you can qualify through underwriting when you’re buying a practice.

-Here are three rules to follow for when to refinance dental school loans:
+Here are three rules to follow if you're considering refinancing your dental school loans:

-- The required monthly payment should be easy to make (i.e., less than 20 percent of income).
+- The required monthly payment should be easy to make (i.e., less than 20% of income).
 Feel free to pay more than that since none of our partners charge prepayment penalties.

 - You should generally use REPAYE before a practice purchase or partnership buy-in because of the interest subsidy.
 Remember you can update your income to a lower number once you quit your associate job.